North Carolina Bridge Information

 *Funding distributed based on need for road and bridge maintenance.

 NCDOT is committed to measuring and improving our overall performance.
 One of the department's goals is to make the state's infrastructure last longer by setting a target for at least 70 percent of bridges rated to be in good condition or better.

 Good means that the bridge can safely carry the typical-sized commercial or passenger vehicles for that route.
 For example, an interstate route would have a higher weight expectation than a rural secondary road.

 To achieve this goal, the department uses a data-driven strategy to improve the overall condition of all bridges in North Carolina by focusing taxpayer dollars where they're needed most.

 List of Bridges and Current Status

-The table below depicts a snapshot of the total number of NCDOT bridge projects expected to be awarded in each Division through the end of 2014.
+The table below depicts a snapshot of the total number of NCDOT bridge projects that have been awarded or are expected to be awarded in all NCDOT divisions through the end of 2015.

 |BD Low Impact Replacement (Federally Funded)